-“And He sat down opposite the treasury, and began observing how the people were putting money into the treasury; and many rich people were putting in large sums.
-A poor widow came and put in two small copper coins, which amount to a cent.
-Calling His disciples to Him, He said to them, ‘Truly I say to you, this poor widow put in more than all the contributors to the treasury; for they all put in out of their surplus, but she, out of her poverty, put in all she owned, all she had to live on.’”
-(Mark 12:41-44, New American Standard Bible)
+Sitting across from the temple treasury, he watched how the crowd dropped money into the treasury.
+Many rich people were putting in large sums.
+Then a poor widow came and dropped in two tiny coins worth very little.
+Summoning his disciples, he said to them, “Truly I tell you, this poor widow has put more into the treasury than all the others.
+For they all gave out of their surplus, but she out of her poverty has put in everything she had — all she had to live on.”
+[Christian Standard Bible (CSB)]

 Written By: Steve Nguyen, Ph.D.